www.swap-bot.com

 postcard preferences

 These remaining U.S. State Capitol cards I have one of, but they're very old (linen style of the 40's mostly).
-Would like to get a new card of the State Capitol of the following states: Delaware, Louisiana, North Dakota, and Vermont.
+Would like to get a new card of the State Capitol of the following states: Delaware.

 I'm also interested in U.S. President cards--not so much cards of the men themselves, but of their burial places/graves, homes, and museums/libraries.

-Other cards that would make me very happy --UNESCO World Heritage sites, Olympics (any year, Summer or Winter) Royalty, Rock and Roll Bands/Artists, Sporting events like Super Bowl, FIFA World Cup, etc. But I'm really not picky--I love city views, landscapes, nature, pretty much everything!
+Other cards that would make me very happy --UNESCO World Heritage sites, Olympics (any year, Summer or Winter) Royalty, Rock and Roll Bands/Artists, Sporting events like Super Bowl, FIFA World Cup, etc. But I'm really not picky--I love city views, landscapes, nature, Lantern Press cards, pretty much everything!

 Ratings